 After Earth came heavily backed by its star Will Smith where M. Night Shyamalan gives all appearance of being less an original creative force than a hired gun.
 Will Smith produced the film through his Overstreet Productions company banner, while the producers consist of Smith’s long-time business partner James Lassiter, his wife Jada Pinkett and her brother Caleeb Pinkett.
 Moreover, the film stars Smith and his fourteen year-old son Jaden.
 Jaden has been trying to maintain a career as an actor ever since appearing opposite Will in The Pursuit of Happyness (2006) where they also played father and son.
 He subsequently appeared in The Day the Earth Stood Still (2008) and most notably took on the lead in the remake of The Karate Kid (2010).
 Aside from that, he has also started to follow his father’s footsteps as a rapper and has released several singles, while also starting his own clothing line.
 Certainly, going by Jaden Smith’s (lack of) performances to date, the only reason he has obtained such roles is purely down to nepotism.
 I would like to see someone who exudes so little in the way of basic acting skill try to get as far as he has without having the name and connections of a big superstar daddy to draw on.
 Smith had originally intended After Earth as a multimedia franchise that would extend to sequels, tv series, an animated series and a videogame but all of these disappeared with dismal box-office performance.

 The issue of control of one’s fear is certainly an interesting idea that makes for a unique plot element.
-Rather than Scientology, it feels more like Shyamalan and co-writer Gary Whitta, who also wrote The Book of Eli (2010), a film it should be noted came with a Christian (as opposed to Scientologist) agenda, having inhaled too much in the way of Tony Robbins, Werner Erhard and various other self-improvement gurus.
+Rather than Scientology, it feels more like Shyamalan and co-writer Gary Whitta – who also wrote The Book of Eli (2010), a film it should be noted came with a Christian (as opposed to Scientologist) agenda, and went on to script Rogue One (2016) – having inhaled too much in the way of Tony Robbins, Werner Erhard and various other self-improvement gurus.
 Indeed, this fascination with being able to become a mental superman through controlling states of mind is something that goes way back to the science-fiction of the 1940s and writers like John Campbell, A.E.
 Van Vogt and yes the pulp output of L. Ron Hubbard.
 For that matter, it is something that is an essential tenet of fairly much any martial arts training movie.
-The idea of the Rangers could easily have been borrowed from tv’s Babylon 5 (1992-8) where they were seen as akin to monks who had attained superhuman abilities through the exercise of self-control, while you could also point to the Jedi training sequences in the various Star Wars films and in particular the gom jabbar test in the opening scene of Frank Herbert’s Dune (1965) – see Dune (1984) and Dune (2000).
+The idea of the Rangers could easily have been borrowed from tv’s where they were seen as akin to monks who had attained superhuman abilities through the exercise of self-control, while you could also point to the Jedi training sequences in the various Star Wars films and in particular the gom jabbar test in the opening scene of Frank Herbert’s Dune (1965) – see Dune (1984) and Dune (2000).

 Without reading any particularly deeper religious propaganda into it, I enjoyed After Earth.
 It shares very similar territory to Will Smith’s good buddy Tom Cruise’s Oblivion (2013) from a couple of months earlier – both are films about the last two people left on a deserted future Earth.
 (When you think about it, Oblivion with its left field twist ending is far more of a M. Night Shyamalan-esque film than After Earth, which is more of a straightforward planetary adventure).
 M. Night Shyamalan directs a satisfyingly solid show.
 The universe he creates is a uniquely original one – one that reaches from the production design and technology to the language and ways of thinking employed by the characters – and does what good science-fiction should in transporting an audience to a different place.
 The dialogue is taut and distinctive in a way that immediately suggests a familiar but very different world.